mohammadreza-taghimomeni/matJalaliDatepicker/README.md

 ## Example

-You can use all example of Angular Material datepicker example.
-So visit [datepicker](https://material.angular.io/components/datepicker/examples) and enjoy of it
+You can use all example of Angular Material datepicker.
+So visit [datepicker example](https://material.angular.io/components/datepicker/examples) and enjoy of it